 Autumn - the season of change - is here again.
 Work is back in full pace, kids are back to school and we are in another federal election year.
 We have also seen volatility in the equity markets.
 As investors, we should remember that it plays a common role in the markets.
 After many years of market advances, temporary periods of volatility may provide an opportunity to put capital to work and continue building portfolios for the future.

 It is also the Thanksgiving season.
-As I focus on the many things to be grateful for, I would like to take this opportunity to thank you for your confidence in my services.
-To those of you who have been kind enough to introduce me to friends and family, I appreciate this compliment.
+As we focus on the many things to be grateful for, we would like to take this opportunity to thank you for your confidence in our services.
+To those of you who have been kind enough to introduce us to friends and family, we appreciate this compliment.
+Thank you.
+With the changing seasons, we send our best for the cooler days ahead.
+Let us know how we can be of assistance.

-In This Issue: Pa ge
+In This Issue: Dage

 Plan Ahead: RRSP to RRIF 2

 Funding a Grandchild's Education 3

-Finding Joy in Your Financial Administration
+Finding Joy in Your Financial Administration n 3

-Averages Can Be Misleading 4
+In the Pursuit of Happiness 4